President Trump’s Speech To U.S. Congress Was Fact Checked By CNN

 Trump cited Justice Department data.
 A 2016 report produced by Trump’s attorney general, Jeff Sessions, found that 380 out of 580 people convicted of terrorism and related offenses since September 11 were “foreign-born.”

-However, another report by the Cato Institute claimed that Sessions’ report was flawed because 42% of the offenses were not even terror-related.
+However, another report by the Cato Institute claimed that Sessions’ report was flawed because 42 percent of the offenses were not even terror-related.
 Most of the offenses were terrorism-related tips that did not ever amount to anything.

 The New America Foundation claims that it is pretty much a 50/50 split, proving that it was not “the vast majority” of terrorists from outside the country.